pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

 ## Prerequisites

-- You are using a TiDB Dedicated cluster.
-Audit logging is not available for TiDB Serverless clusters.
+- You are using a TiDB Cloud Dedicated cluster.
+Audit logging is not available for TiDB Cloud Serverless clusters.
 - You are in the `Organization Owner` or `Project Owner` role of your organization.
 Otherwise, you cannot see the database audit-related options in the TiDB Cloud console.
 For more information, see [User roles](/tidb-cloud/manage-user-access.md#user-roles).

 ## Enable audit logging for AWS or Google Cloud